 That's why we say the first step in career growth is becoming self aware.
 Having that understanding of self, knowing whether you're a person who's a better brainstormer or a better implementer, or if you're a person who would rather be doing the work or rather be doing the brainstorming—again, we can all do all things, but the more we can understand certain environments energize us and that we naturally gravitate towards them, the higher chances of us being successful in our work.

 In this section, we're going to talk about understanding your Teal Work Style and the history and origins of work styles in general.

 You've probably heard of some of these other behavioral assessments or psychological assessments.
-Our Work Style really falls in a behavioral assessment category.
+Teal's Work Style Assessment really falls in a behavioral assessment category.
 It's not a clinical framework; it's about understanding how you show up at work, and we're really focused on the work context.
 Obviously, psychology and personality are broad and deep topics.
 We're really focused here on behavior at work.

 There are lots of other frameworks that have been used.
 They're all wonderful and they're all as good as you allow them to be, and we feel that they all give you a structured framework for semantics for understanding yourself and others.
 We like to think of it as systematically building empathy.
 If we can have a language to understand ourselves and others have used that same language, then we can accelerate the ability to work together—but it really starts with that understanding of self.

 The history of work styles

 A lot of these frameworks have the same kind of underpinnings, which come from Hippocrates when he wrote about the four humors and the four ways of being.
 The framework was used until the 1700s, though it's since evolved as science has advanced.